tornado4444/API/README.md

 # REST API
-Initialize the Reat API, for creating the site for BD
+Initialize the Reat API, for creating the site for database.